aeronje/groq_chatbot_wrapper/README.md

 # Important reminder (English well-mannered version)
 Cloning and deploying this repository requires a Groq account.
 A free‑tier account will get the job done, but a paid or subscription tier is a lot better.
 Please [sign up](https://console.groq.com/login) using your GitHub or Google account before you clone the repo.

 The chatbot’s current personality is set to Daddy Cardboard.
-If you want to switch it up to match your own vibe, edit line 18 in [memory.js](https://github.com/aeronje/groq_chatbot_wrapper/blob/main/memory.js) accordingly.
-Keep your instructions short and to the point—concise as the AI model (Groq/Compound‑Mini) needs to re‑configure itself.
+If you want to switch it up to match your own vibe, edit line 18 in [memory.js](https://github.com/aeronje/groq_chatbot_wrapper/blob/main/memory.js).
+Keep your instructions short and to the point—concise as the AI model [Groq/Compound‑Mini](https://console.groq.com/docs/compound/systems/compound-mini) needs to re‑configure itself.
 Lengthy explanations will only slow it down.

 # Important reminder (Taglish tolonges gedli etneb version)
 Bes, please naman, [Groq account](https://console.groq.com/login) muna bago clone yawa!

-One more thing Bes, hindi nobela ang ilalapat mo sa line 18 ng [memory.js](https://github.com/aeronje/groq_chatbot_wrapper/blob/main/memory.js) ha?
+One more thing bes, hindi nobela ang ilalapat mo sa line 18 ng [memory.js](https://github.com/aeronje/groq_chatbot_wrapper/blob/main/memory.js) ha?
 Bigyan mo lang ng brief context kung paano mo gusto magreply ang chatbot sa iyo.

 # Instructions